World War II Navajo Code Talker dies at 92

 The code was never broken.

-Hawthorne had been one of the most visible survivors of the group.
+Hawthorne was one of the most visible survivors of the group.
 He appeared at public events and served as vice president of a group representing the men.

 He never considered himself a hero.